Ahmed Abdelal, Academic Affairs

 At Georgia State University, Abdelal led the College of Arts and Sciences in enhancing selectivity and retention in undergraduate and graduate programs, in developing vibrant interdisciplinary research and service centers spanning the diverse disciplines of Arts and Sciences, and in establishing an Institute for Women's Studies and a department of African-American Studies.
 Under his leadership, the College increased research funding several fold, and considerably upgraded teaching and research facilities.
 The college also secured major funding from the Georgia Research Alliance in support of interdisciplinary research and emerging technologies, thus enhancing the role of the University as a key engine for economic development.
 Abdelal provided leadership for developing strong K-12 and community service efforts that helped establish Georgia State as the premiere urban-oriented research institution in the state.

 Abdelal led both Northeastern and Georgia State in establishing partnerships for collaboration across disciplines with international institutions in world regions that are of specific interest to the faculty, the students, and the community.
 While at Georgia State, Abdelal served as the Founding Director for the Middle East Center for Peace, Culture, and Development.
 At Northeastern, he established six international centers that focus on different world regions.
 For a complete C.V., please see Ahmed T. Abdelal, C.V.
-2011.
+2013 and abbreviated C.V.
+2013.

 Abdelal is strongly committed to a collaborative leadership approach.
 The success of this approach in tackling challenging issues in higher education was the subject of a case study, developed and published in 2002, by faculty from the Harvard Institutes of Higher Education.